daaru00/serverless-component-meta/README.md

 ### 6. Remove

-If you wanna tear down your entire `aws-ssm-document` infrastructure that was created during deployment, just run the following command in the directory containing the `serverless.yml` file.
+If you wanna tear down your created components and sub-components that was created during deployment, just run the following command in the directory containing the `serverless.yml` file.
 ```
 $ serverless remove
 ```